 ~How long can I expect to be in therapy?

 This depends very much on your individual situation.
-However, most people work with me for approximately six months to a year.
+Some people work with me for a few months and some people for several years.

 ~What if I can’t afford it?